TuanManhCao/digital-garden/posts/articles-eng/Confluence Installation.md

 cover: "https://cbsofyalioglu.fra1.digitaloceanspaces.com/note-images/confluence-installation/confluence.jpg"
 ---

-One of our customers from [Seablue](https://www.seabluetours.com) and [AirportTransfer](https://airporttransfer.ist) ask the possibility of using Atlassian Confluence as a self-hosted wiki program.
+One of our customers ask the possibility of using Atlassian Confluence as a self-hosted wiki program.
 We look for solutions for a while.
 Later on, we discovered Cloudron app.
 In this article, We'll install Confluence with a custom domain on our servers.

 [[Test Linki]]
 [[Zettelkasten Metodu]]